wired87/firecode/README.md

 # Relay remote
 - receive query string -> classify to options: run, adapt,  = keys of dict, create 5 versions of prompt using a local llm downloadable with pip >
+-
-- answer handling for actions that has been performed. add here qa functionaity in harmony to the terminal input field (render)
+- qa handling for actions that has been performed. add here qa functionaity in harmony to the terminal input field (render)

 # Collector remote
 receive list query